dcdeepesh/DiscordIPC/README.md

 [![Nuget badge](https://img.shields.io/nuget/v/Dec.DiscordIPC)](https://www.nuget.org/packages/Dec.DiscordIPC/)

+> **Note (August 2023):** After a few more months of dormancy, development has resumed and will hopefully stay consistent this time.
+Soon the architectural overhaul will be complete and any new entities, commands and events will be added, along with other highly needed changes.
+This time, DiscordIPC is expected to be stable, actively maintained and production ready.
+This note will be kept updated accordingly.
+If you're planning to use DiscordIPC in your own project, I suggest waiting for a few more weeks and keeping tab of this note.

 > After months of being dormant, DiscordIPC is now back into active development (hooray!).
 > It is currently going through a complete architectural overhaul.